Last Updated on

 If you decide not to go through with a divorce and you want to understand your options, I recommend consulting a divorce lawyer.
-You’ll pay more for a divorce lawyer than your average family law attorney, but a good divorce lawyer will go above and beyond for you, helping you determine the best approach to protect your rights in a divorce and financially prepare you for the future.
+You’ll pay more for a divorce lawyer than your average family law attorney, but a good divorce lawyer will go above and beyond for you, helping you determine the approach to protect your rights in a divorce and financially prepare you for the future.

 If you need legal advice regarding your divorce options and family law matters, my firm, Artistic & Resources Inc., offers free initial consultation.
 If you’d prefer to have an attorney handle your case, we may be able to lower the cost of your divorce attorney fee to something more appropriate for your financial circumstances.

 Divorce attorneys see opportunities for helping men deal with domestic abuse because of women’s increased involvement in family court proceedings.
 As more women come to the court to petition for and obtain support, the number of males served by divorce attorneys has increased.